Greek Islands (restaurant)

 Restaurant in Chicago, Illinois, U.S.

-Greek Islands is a restaurant in Chicago, Illinois, founded by Konstantinos Koutsogeorgas and located at 200 S. Halsted Street in the Greektown neighborhood to the immediate west of downtown Chicago.
+Greek Islands is a restaurant in Chicago, Illinois founded in 1971 by Konstantinos Koutsogeorgas.

+It is located at 200 S. Halsted Street in the Greektown neighborhood to the immediate west of downtown Chicago.

 History

 The restaurant was founded in 1971, and does a thriving business to good reviews.
 Similar to other Greek restaurants in Chicago, it serves saganaki, but has above-average seafood.
 In January 2008 it was featured on the Food Network's The Hungry Detective.
-There is a second location in Lombard, Illinois.
+Its second location in Lombard, Illinois.